The Boy Racer

-"The Boy Racer" is a song by Morrissey, released as a single in 1995, the second single to be taken from the album Southpaw Grammar.
-It was Morrissey's second and final single release on the RCA record label he had signed to after leaving EMI.
+"The Boy Racer" is a song by English singer-songwriter Morrissey, released as the second single from his fifth studio album, Southpaw Grammar (1995), in November 1995.
+It was Morrissey's second and final single released on RCA Records after leaving EMI Records.
 The single was released across two CDs, each with different covers but both featuring a young boy.
 Contrary to rumour, the child is not Morrissey's nephew.

-The single reached number 36 on the UK Singles Chart, ten places lower than his last single, "Dagenham Dave".
+The song reached number 36 on the UK Singles Chart.